Thinking of Itemizing your Tax Deductions? Here’s a Teaser

 1. Investment Loss Deductions

-This includes losses from mutual funds, stocks, and other investments.
+This includes capital loss deductions for losses from mutual funds, stocks, and other investments.
 If you get electronic statements from your online brokers, you may actually need to go into your account online and print off your 1099-B tax forms.

 2. Charitable Donation Deductions

 If you have record of a gift that you gave to a 501(c)(3), hold onto them.
 Also, you may be able to deduct mileage and other expenses from volunteering your time and efforts for a non-profit.
-Here’s complete documentation on IRS deductible charitable donations.
+Here’s complete documentation on IRS deductible charitable donations and my guide on donation receipts (I used to work at a non-profit).
+Note that there is a IRS maximum charitable donation limit, which is based off your income level and what type of organization you contribute to.

 3. Real Estate Expense Deductions

+The State and Local Tax (SALT) deduction is the biggest itemized deduction for most people, often due to property tax amounts, but it was limited to $10,000 per year by tax reform.
 If you own a home, you’ll need a copy of your tax bill or a statement from your escrow company on how much in property taxes you paid over the year.
-Those with mortgages will need a 1098 from their mortgage provider.
+Those with mortgages will need a 1098 form from their mortgage provider.
 Those lucky enough to claim the first-time homebuyer credit will need to attach IRS Form 5405.
-Also, don’t forget home energy improvement credits.
+Also, don’t forget energy tax credits for things like wind and solar installations.

 4. Education Expense Deductions

-Education deductions include interest paid on student loans (IRS Form 1098-E), college expenses (books, travel, etc.).
+Education tax deductions and credits include tuition paid (IRS Form 1098-T), interest paid on student loans (IRS Form 1098-E), college expenses (books, travel, etc.).

 5. Family Expense Deductions